monktastic/no-more-contempt/scratch/endless-summary.md

 Why do wise people urge compassion for evildoers?
 Are they being naive?
 Or have we misunderstood what compassion is?

-Consider the "bad people" of the world — the greedy bankers; hypocritical CEOs; corrupt politicians, etc. Do they know that they're doing wrong?
-Well, yes and no. Part of them knows _perfectly well_, of course — but that knowledge is very carefully shielded from conscious self-reflection, so that it doesn't _feel_ wrong.
-All they hear are their own clever justifications.
-We may hate them for this, but the truth is that we are all intimately familiar with that same state of self-deception ourselves.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
-Our examples may differ in degree, but not in kind.

-As long as we harbor _any capacity at all_ for such self-deception, we are capable of great evil under the right circumstances — or rather, the wrong ones.
+As long as we harbor _any capacity at all_ for self-deception, we are capable of great evil under the right circumstances — or rather, the wrong ones.
 This may strike us as ridiculous, but the deepest part of us knows it to be true.
 To hide it from us, our minds do something _insanely_ clever.
 They make us hunt for the darkness in others, as though destroying theirs could be a substitute for taming our own.
 But it turns out we're not actually destroying theirs either.
 You see, our enemies can subconsciously sense the malice in our motivation, and it makes them see _us_ as evil for precisely the same reason that we see them that way.
 It makes them feel more justified in their story.
 To us, this is obviously just more delusion, because we know that we are the good guys.
 If they cannot see that our intentions were pure, it only proves that they are indeed fundamentally morally defective, thus licensing escalation.
 Eventually, we will be forced to commit genuine atrocities to halt their evil.

 What began with noble intentions descended into hell, for a very specific reason.
 Somewhere along the line, we stopped looking too carefully at our innermost motivations and started listening to our darkness.
 It is the only reason we _ever_ feel contempt for anyone — that is, see them as fundamentally defective or ourselves as intrinsically superior.
 Once this has happened, our mind _will_ produce more darkness in the world, one way or another, without our noticing that we are doing so.
 It is completely inevitable.
 In this case, what happened is that our darkness secretly telegraphed itself to our enemies while hiding itself from us.
 Part of our mind _wanted_ them to recognize authentic darkness in our minds while giving ourselves plausible deniability that we harbored any such thing.
 This is _profound_ self-deception, and that is _why_ it works.
 Part of us knew that we were doing this, but we convinced ourselves that nobody else could detect it.
 Yet a deeper part knows that our darkness _always_ leaks.